 - On social injustice: “The fact is we are not going to be protected against other kinds of pandemics like this until we have what I call a different kind of herd immunity, which is being protected against all the negative social factors [that affect health] and protected against racism,” said Lisa Cooper,expert on racism and health, Bloomberg Distinguished Professor of Equity in Health and Healthcare at Johns Hopkins University

 As Lisa Cooper pointed out, messaging about the interconnectivity of health issues must spread beyond the worst-affected communities, too.
 “What people don’t realize is what goes on with someone across town from me could be bad for me, too, and my children...so think about the fact that we’re not caring for the people who are most vulnerable in our society, says Cooper.
 That’s not good for any of us," as we see with COVID's impact on the economy, schools, etc. We need everyone to understand "that it’s not just about individual people making choices, it’s about the opportunities people have to make choices," she explained.

 Ed.
 Note: Michael R. Bloomberg is a benefactor of the Johns Hopkins Bloomberg School of Public Health, which publishes Global Health NOW.

-Join the tens of thousands of subscribers who rely on Global Health NOW summaries and exclusive articles for the latest public health news.
+Join the 50,000+ subscribers in 170+ countries who rely on Global Health NOW summaries and exclusive articles for the latest public health news.
 Sign up for our free weekday enewsletter, and please share the link with friends and colleagues: http://www.globalhealthnow.org/subscribe.html